 Their outfits are usually really cool, though.
 But it looks like without the outfits, and the fancy lights, everything would be a little confusing and disarranged…

-Their songs are great, but I can buy a CD, watch a video, and enjoy.
+Their songs are great, but I can buy an album, watch a video, and enjoy.
 I really wouldn’t want to spend money to see them perform unless the tickets were dirt cheap.

 What I didn’t like about the performance above is that it was set up in a way that made it obvious they were trying to put Minzy and CL as central focus points.
 Bom and Dara didn’t come out until later in the song…